X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim02textures.md

 The next 2 settings are very important, as they define which point in our texture image we want to correspond with the vertex.
 These coordinates are simply the X and Y coordinates of the texture, as follows:

-* The (0,0) texture coordinate being the top left point of the texture image
+* The (0,0) texture coordinate being the top-left point of the texture image
 * The (1,0) texture coordinate the top-right point
 * And the (1,1) texture coordinate the bottom-right point of the texture.